scala-ide/docs/dev/appendix/resources.rst

 PDE Resources
 -------------

-The PDE (Plugin Development Environment) is a set of eclipse plugins for developing eclipse plugins.
+The PDE (Plug-in Development Environment) is a set of eclipse plug-ins for developing eclipse plug-ins.
 There is some helpful introductory information `here <http://wiki.eclipse.org/The_Official_Eclipse_FAQs#Plug-In_Development_Environment>`_.